-What it's made of:
+What it's made of

 Brick can be installed nearly anywhere.
-From your kitchen, to your bathroom to your fireplace, it will fit right in.
-It is also very well suited for commercial spaces and has been used many a time in restaurants, retail spaces and grocery stores.
+From your kitchen to your bathroom to your fireplace, it will fit right in.
+It's also very well suited for commercial spaces and has been used many a time in restaurants, retail spaces, and grocery stores.

 Use our Glazed Thin Brick as you would field tile.
 Its classic size and textured finish make it ideal choice for an array of design styles:

 We think brick on the floor pairs quite nicely with a ceramic tile backsplash:

 While we cannot recommend our Brick for steam showers or shower floors, it can absolutely be used for bathroom wall application (and on the floor outside the shower pan):

 For more information about our brick, check out our Brick Specifications Sheet.

 Our Brick can be used as a decorative finish on exterior facades, as you can see from this San Francisco apartment building below:

 Pro Tip: Exterior suitability is based on geographic location and factors unique to your application.
 Check with your Design Consultant if your application is suitable for Glazed Thin Brick.

 Not set up with a Design Consultant yet?
 It's free!
 Click here to get connected.